srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     }
     ```

-    Notice that each individual entry is a single JSON record - the overall document is not a a valid JSON document.
+    Notice that each individual entry is a single JSON record - although the overall document is not a valid JSON document.
 Within each record you can see details relating to the originating IoT Hub and **properties** for each event.
 Within the **properties** object, you can see the connecting (or disconnecting) **deviceId**.